PROFESSIONAL ETHICS

 7. Resist any influence or interference that could undermine your professional integrity.

-8. Contribute to the development of the medical profession, whether through clinical practice, research, teaching, administration or advocating on behalf of the profession or the public.
+8. Contribute to the development of the medical profession, whether through clinical practice, research, teaching, administration or advocating on

 9. Refuse to participate in or support practices that violate basic human rights.